 All of the usual suspects are freaking out over Trump’s decision to impose tariffs on steel and aluminum.
-Most of it is by hysterics masquerading as analysts.
+Most of it is by silly people.
 Some of it is simply the innumerate throwing yet another tantrum about the bad man who vexes them.
 Some of the hysteria is due to the fact that people in the chattering classes were sure they had talked this bit of reality into going away for good.
 Reality, however, is that thing that does not go away when you stop believing in it.
 The reality of trade is now back.

 The amusing thing about trade debates among the chattering classes is that they never bother to mention the trade-offs that come with trade policy.
-Trade is, after all, like any other public policy.
-There is no policy option that does not come with a set of pluses and minuses.
+Trade is like any other public policy.
+It is all about trade-offs.
 Our rulers, however, were sure they had sacralized their preferred set of trade-offs a long time ago.
-It turns out that the only people on whom this worked are the innumerate numskulls in the press.
+It turns out that the only people on whom this worked were the innumerate numskulls in the press.
 The rest of us remain skeptical about “free trade.”

-In theory, which means not in reality, trade between countries is a net benefit to both countries.
+Trade between countries is a net benefit to both countries.
 Open trade with Canada means they can sell more beaver hats and hockey sticks to Americans, thus making the typical Canadian richer.
 Similarly, it means Americans can sell more apple pies and boomsticks to Canadians, thus making the typical American richer.
 In reality, there will be Canadians who suffer from free trade with America and Americans who also suffer in the exchange.
-That’s how the world works.
+That is how the world works.

 While the hockey playing folks of northern Virginia will benefit from cheap hockey sticks from Canada, the suddenly unemployed hockey stick makers in Minnesota are the ones paying the price for it.
-Similarly, the apple growers of Canada get stuck with the bill for the suddenly cheap apply products in Toronto.
-The hidden cost of free trade is a lot of people you don’t know losing their jobs or seeing their wages cut.
-When you’re the guy getting the pink slip, the cost is not hidden and that has a social cost, as well.
+Similarly, the apple growers of Canada get stuck with the bill for the suddenly cheap apple products in Toronto.
+The hidden cost of free trade is a lot of people you do not know losing their jobs.
+When you are the guy getting the pink slip, the cost is not hidden and that has a social cost, as well.

 That is why the ruling class is in a panic over the Trump trade policies.
-It’s not about the cost of steel and aluminum.
+It is not about the cost of steel and aluminum.
 It is not about the possibility of retaliation.
-The real fear is that decades of hard work to de-legitimize open debate about trade policy is being undone.
+The real fear here is that Trump is re-opening the debate about trade.
 It means all of these trade-offs that come with trade between nations will have to be discussed.
 The billionaire class that has benefited from the current set of polices, is in no mood to defend their fiefs from the rabble.
 So, in waddles the clown army.

-The fact is, the current trade regime ushered in after the Cold War, has proven to be the boondoggle critics like Pat Buchanan warned about 30 years ago.
+The current trade regime, has proven to be the boondoggle critics like Pat Buchanan warned about 30 years ago.
 Open trade with Canada, an English-speaking first world country, is mostly beneficial.
-Trade with Mexico, a third world narco-state that now operates as a pirate’s cove for Chinese and American business, has been a disaster.
+Trade with Mexico, a third world narco-state that now operates as a pirate’s cove, has been a disaster.
 NAFTA has made Mexico a massive loophole in American labor, tax, environmental and trade policy.
-A loophole ruthlessly exploited by China.
+A loophole ruthlessly exploited by alien predators like China.

 The current trade regime is also at the heart of the cosmopolitan globalism that seeks to reduce nations to a fiction and people to economic inputs.
 This neoliberal orthodoxy has eroded social capital to the point where the white middle class is nearing collapse.
-It’s not just America.
+It is not just America.
 The collapsing fertility rates in the Occident are part of the overall cultural collapse going in the West.
-Slapping tariffs on Chinese steel are not going to arrest this trend, but it does open the door for cultural critiques of the prevailing orthodoxy.
+Slapping tariffs on Chinese steel is not going to arrest this trend, but it does open the door a debate about it.

-That’s the reality our betters would just as soon not allow back into the conversation.
-The fact is, a nation is its people.
+That is the reality our betters would like to avoid.
 What defines France is the shared character and shared heritage of the people we call French.
 What defines a people is not the cost of goods or the price of labor.
 What defines a people is what they love together and what they hate together.
-It is the collection of tastes and inclinations, no different than family traditions, that have been cultivated and passed down from one generation to the next.
+It is the collection of tastes and inclinations, no different than family traditions, which have been cultivated and passed down from one generation to the next.

 Even putting the cultural arguments aside, global capitalism erodes the civic institutions that hold society together.
 Instead of companies respecting the laws of host nations and working to support the welfare of the people of that nation, business is encouraged to cruise the world looking for convenient ports.
-There’s a word for this form of capitalism.
-It’s called piracy.
+There is a word for this type of work.
+It is called piracy.
 Global firms flit from port to port, with no interest other than the short term gain to be made at that stop.
 Globalism is rule by pirates.

-That’s the reason for the panic by the public relations firms hired by our globalist, billionaire masters.
-To question “free trade” is question the arrangement that keeps the current regime in place.
-It may seem like a small thing, tariffs on steel, but it is the sort of thing that can unravel the entire project, because it legitimizes the sorts of questions that can never be answered honestly by globalist.
+That is the reason for the panic in the media.
+To question “free trade” is to question the arrangements that keeps the current regime in place.
+It may seem like a small thing, tariffs on steel, but it is the sort of thing that can unravel the entire project, because it legitimizes the sorts of questions that threaten the regime.
 To his credit, Trump seems to get this, which is why he has pressed ahead with this.
-He’s flipping over an important table in this fight.
+He is flipping over an important table in this fight.